 The City of Carnation Sewer System project provided a complete vacuum sewer to transport wastewater from every building in the city to a new treatment plant.
 Previously, every facility was served by septic systems, which were decommissioned once the project was completed.

 As a subconsultant to Roth Hill Engineering Partners, Vanir performed a constructability review, bid marketing and bid/award assistance, followed by construction management services that included inspection, materials testing and community relations support.

 The project consisted of:

-Vacuum Station: Construction of a 1,500-square-foot CMU sewage vacuum station with at-grade and below-grade concrete slabs.
+- Vacuum Station: Construction of a 1,500-square-foot concrete masonry unit sewage vacuum station with at-grade and below-grade concrete slabs.
 Equipment inside the building consisted of a 7,500-gallon vacuum collection tank, four vacuum pumps, two sewage pumps, piping, building mechanical and electrical equipment and other appurtenances.
 The project also involved building excavation, underground piping, installation of an outdoor, standby diesel electric generator and site work.